SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "The memory area can also be a dereferenced data reference ASSIGN dref->* TO <fs>.

+"Do not use named data objects in ABAP for Cloud Development because "you cannot know what data object you get (e.g. a class attribute or a "local variable).
+If you want to assign a data object from your local "scope, it is recommended that you specify the data objects to "be assigned as components of a structure.
+Then you can ensure that "you assign the correct data object dynamically, using the dynamic "component assignments as shown below.

+DATA some_string TYPE string VALUE `hi`.
+DATA(some_named_dobj) = 'SOME_STRING'.

+"A warning is displayed for the following statement in ABAP for Cloud "Development.
+"ASSIGN (some_named_dobj) TO FIELD-SYMBOL(<fs>).

 "------- Assigning components dynamically ------
 "You can chain the names with the component selector (-), or, in "case of reference variables, the object component selector (->).